 - Your body breaks down the ethanol found in alcohol into a carcinogen called acetaldehyde, damaging your DNA.

 - Free radicals develop from molecules that contain oxygen.
-These damage your DNA through oxidation (the same process that turns an apple brown after it’s cut).
+These free radicals damage your DNA through oxidation (the same process that turns an apple brown after it’s cut and left).

 - Weakens your body’s ability to absorb nutrients that help prevent cancer.